 In the heart of the Colorado, the colors unfold and enchant the eyes.

-From the ochre industry, are left here and there, pipes, machines, settling ponds, ...
-However, the Colorado is also an exceptional and very fragile living environment, characteristic of siliceous areas: maritime pines, heather chestnuts grow in abundance.
+From the ocher industry pipes, machines, settling ponds are left here and there ...
+However, the Colorado is also an exceptional and very fragile living environment, characteristic of siliceous areas: maritime pines, heather and chestnut trees grow in abundance.

 It is recommended to stay on marked trails and respect the environment you will see.